kmaninis/Scribble-OSVOS/README.md

 4. Modify any parameters in ``demo_interactive.py`` (for example the gpu_id).

-5. To run the interactive session (with the default parameters it takes 10 hours):
+5. To run the interactive session (with the default parameters it takes 10 hours on a Titan Xp):
     ```Shell
     python demo_interactive.py
     ```